Palikadude/Halcyon/readme.txt

 Halcyon is a mod for PMDO created by Palika that is essentially its own brand new PMD game.

 Please keep it under wraps until I go public with it.
 This will happen when enough work has been done to release a demo.
-This will be when the expedition arc is completed (about 8-10 dungeons).
+The first one will be after the 3rd chapter (first outlaw job).

 Credits:
 Palika - scripting, writing, balancing, etc. (all non-engine work)